The Tsirku Glacier : Tackling Corrugated ‘s Spines

 You’re searching and exploring for these things that haven’t been done.
 Corrugated is one of the hardest places to get in the world (and) only a couple people have done it.

-Corrugated has only been ridden once previously by Jeremy Jones, Xavier De La Rue and Ryan Bell in the movie Deeper, before Ralph Backstrom, Sam Anthamatten and Hadley Hammer traveled to the remote zone to film Tsirku – a short three part series from Sherpas Cinema and The North Face.
-The team’s journey began with dreamy heli-skiing in the Saint Elias Mountains and some airborn reconnaissance, before Mr Backstrom, Mr Anthamatten and Miss Hammer prepared for an arduous 60-kilometer snowmobile journey marked by crevasses, severe wind and avalanche zones to the inaccessible Tsirku glacier.
+Corrugated has only been ridden once previously by Jeremy Jones, Xavier De La Rue and Ryan Bell in the movie Deeper, before Ralph Backstrom, Sam Anthamatten, and Hadley Hammer traveled to the remote zone to film Tsirku – a short three-part series from Sherpas Cinema and The North Face.
+The team’s journey began with dreamy heli-skiing in the Saint Elias Mountains and some airborne reconnaissance, before Mr Backstrom, Mr Anthamatten and Miss Hammer prepared for an arduous 60-kilometer snowmobile journey marked by crevasses, severe wind, and avalanche zones to the inaccessible Tsirku glacier.

 I’ve never seen anything like that face . . .
 It’s indescribable.